-We have proposed a general method for using retrospective likelihoods for studying gene-environment interactions involving multiple markers, a method that does not require any distributional assumption of the multivariate genotype distribution.
-Sometimes, one may consider modeling multi-marker gene-environment interactions using an underlying polygenic risk score, which is a weighted combination of numerous genetic markers where the weights are pre-determined from previous association studies.
-In such situations, the polygenic risk score might be assumed to follow approximately a normal distribution in the underlying population and the profile likelihood method of Chatterjee & Carroll (2005) can be used with appropriate modification by replacing the parametric multinomial distribution for a single nucleotide polymorphism genotype by a parametric normal distribution for the polygenic risk score, see also Chen et al. (2008) and Lin & Zeng (2009).
-In general, however, when an investigator desires to explore complex models for multivariate gene-environment interactions retaining separate parameters for distinct single nucleotide polymorphisms or for distinct genetic profiles defined by combinations of correlated single nucleotide polymorphisms, then one cannot avoid dealing with complex multivariate genotype distributions, something that is not easy to specify through parametric models.
+We have proposed a general method for using retrospective likelihoods to study geneenvironment interactions involving multiple markers, an approach that does not require any distributional assumption on the multivariate genotype distribution.
+Sometimes, one may consider modelling multimarker gene-environment interactions using an underlying polygenic risk score, which is a weighted combination of numerous genetic markers where the weights are predetermined from previous association studies.
+In such situations, the polygenic risk score might be assumed to follow approximately a normal distribution in the underlying population, and the profile likelihood method of Chatterjee & Carroll (2005) can be used with appropriate modification by replacing the parametric multinomial distribution for a single nucleotide polymorphism genotype with a parametric normal distribution for the polygenic risk score; see also Chen et al. (2008) and Lin & Zeng (2009).
+In general, however, if one wishes to explore complex models for multivariate gene-environment interactions retaining separate parameters for distinct single nucleotide polymorphisms or for distinct genetic profiles defined by combinations of correlated single nucleotide polymorphisms, then one cannot avoid dealing with complex multivariate genotype distributions, something that is not easy to specify through parametric models.

-Our methods are types of semiparametric plug-in estimators, and thus have certain features in common with the work of Newey (1994), namely that the profile likelihood has the nonparametric component $R(x,\Omega)$ in (4) that is estimated by (5).
+Our methods are types of semiparametric plug-in estimators, and thus have certain features in common with the work of Newey (1994), namely that the profile likelihood has the nonparametric component $R(x, \Omega)$ in (4) that is estimated by (5).
 Generally, however, such plug-in estimators are not semiparametric efficient.
-We believe it will be possible to create an efficient semiparametric estimator by modifying the work of Ma (2010): we are exploring this and its computational aspects, which may be daunting.
+We believe it will be possible to create an efficient semiparametric estimator by modifying the work of Ma (2010); we are exploring this and its computational aspects, which may be daunting.